jahau/uno/doc/ReleaseNotes/_ReleaseNotes.md

 - [iOS] Fix crash when using ComboBox template with native Picker and changing ItemsSource to null after SelectedItem was set
 - [#2398] Fully qualify the `MethodName` value for `CreateFromStringAttribute' if it's not fully qualified it the code
 - [WASM] Fix bug where changing a property could remove the required clipping on a view
+- #2294 Fix TextBox text binding is updated by simply unfocusing
 - [Android] Fix unconstrained Image loading issue when contained in a ContentControl template

 ## Release 2.0